What Does a Security Manager Do?

 Since this is a management position, employers want to see 5-10 years of work experience in information technology.
 Many job descriptions will specify that at least 3-5 of these years must be in the field of information security.

 Security Managers should have a “ground-up” knowledge of programming, architecture and IT security.
+Hiring committees will be looking for evidence of hands-on security expertise and familiarity with current tech advances.
 As you build your career, you might consider honing your skills in:

 - Practices and methods of IT strategy, enterprise architecture and security architecture

 - Security concepts related to DNS, routing, authentication, VPN, proxy services and DDOS mitigation technologies

 - ISO 27001/27002, ITIL and COBIT frameworks

 - PCI, HIPAA, NIST, GLBA and SOX compliance assessments

 - C, C++, C#, Java and/or PHP programming languages

 - Firewall and intrusion detection/prevention protocols

 - Secure coding practices, ethical hacking and threat modeling